Kiyomizu-deraCurrently Open [Closes at 06:00 pm]

 one of the most ancient temple in Japan as Kyoto being one of the oldest cities in Japan.
 I have been here many times and each time I still find this place charming.
 You first walk through charming shops and restaurants selling Japanese items and then into the temple region.
 The surrounding area and park are nice to walk through, and the outlook of Kyoto city is a pleasant experience.
 Best weather would be spring or autumn, as the walk could get very hot in summer.
 Could easily spend a whole morning or afternoon here exploring the place.
 A must visit place for anyone who’s the first timer in Kyoto.

 We took a cab here which dropped us off halfway up the hill to the temple.
 There are many shops walking up to the temple which were nice to grab refreshments at.
 There are parts of the temple you can see before getting to the area you have to pay to see.
 The area was pretty packed with other tourists in the mid-afternoon, but overall not too bad.
-A must-see if your visiting Kyoto.
+A must-see if you're visiting Kyoto.